Alessandro-Magrini/Medbetareg/README.md

 # Medbetareg

+__Elicitation of conditional distributions of medical variables using generalized Beta regression__

-R package implementing the methodology proposed in the article:
+`Medbetareg` is a R package implementing the methodology proposed in the article:

 A. Magrini, D. Luciani, F. M. Stefanini (2018).
 __Generalized Beta regression to elicit conditional distributions of medical variables__.